rutkai/LedEffects/README.md

 LedEffects
 ==========

 This project is an Arduino project on top of FastLED library.
 With the project you can change effects on-the-fly using serial communication (Arduino serial communicator or Putty).
+The number of leds can be dynamically updated, no need to recompile the source.

 Integrated effects (so far):